Eat More Fruit – Obviously…

 The banana, the “bread of the tropics,” shares with dates, figs, grapes, and nuts high nutritive properties.
 It possesses, when quite ripe, 20 percent of sugar, and should be eaten when the skin is almost black.

 Pears, quinces, plums, damsons, peaches, apricots, cherries, and grapes are rich in starches and salt.
 In a “grape cure,” several pounds of grapes are eaten daily.
 Remarkable results are claimed in certain wasting diseases.
 They contain glucose or grape sugar easily assimilated.
 Grapes are said to be beneficial in chronic bronchitis, heart disease, and Bright’s disease.

 Raspberries and strawberries, being highly acid, clear the blood of uric acid, and act as a tonic and stimulant.
-The strawberry also contains much iron, and is valuable in anaemia.
-Thus strawberries and cream is both appetizing and nutritious.
+The strawberry also contains much iron and is valuable in anemia.
+Thus strawberries and cream are both appetizing and nutritious.